 My mouth is dry and my body does not want to move in any direction.
 Sitting up takes way too much effort.

 Maybe there are items on your day’s agenda that you just have to get done, like grocery shopping.
-Or it could be that your grandchild has a recital in the middle of a busy day.
+Or it could be that you are your grandchild’s designated nanny for the day.
 Or perhaps there are unfinished plans for a bathroom renovation.
 Sounds like a prescription to go back to bed.

 Let’s change this picture.